hmellahi/PINK-PONG/README.md

 ## Installation

-To run the Transandance project locally, follow these steps:
+To run the PINK PONG project locally, follow these steps:

 1. Ensure Docker is installed on your system.
 Refer to the Docker documentation for installation instructions.
 2. Clone the project repository to your local machine.